FathiHeelo/Refactored-TMPS-System-Running/README.md

-# Refactored-TMPS-System-Running

-TaskMaster Processing System (TMPS) - Refactored Version Java
-Design Patterns
-Project Overview
-This repository contains my complete refactoring of the TaskMaster Processing System (TMPS), a job processing and resource management application originally designed to handle various job types such as email sending, data processing, and report generation.
-I started with a deliberately naive and flawed codebase, thoroughly analyzed its issues (including SOLID violations, tight coupling, code duplication, poor cohesion, and misuse of inheritance), and transformed it into a clean, modular, extensible, and maintainable system by applying four core design patterns.
-Key Refactorings & Design Patterns Applied
-1. Connection Pool (Efficient Resource Management)

-Thread-safe pool managing up to 10 reusable database connections acquire() method blocks or queues when no connections are available release() safely returns connections to the pool
-All job executions obtain connections via the Proxy pattern

-2. Prototype Pattern (Fast Job Templating)

-Replaced expensive from-scratch job template creation with efficient cloning Implemented JobPrototype interface
-Created concrete prototypes: EmailJobTemplate, DataProcessingJobTemplate, ReportJobTemplate Built JobTemplateRegistry to store and retrieve reusable templates

-3. Strategy Pattern (Flexible Job Execution)

-Eliminated long if/else chains and hard-coded type checks in JobExecutor Introduced JobStrategy interface
-Implemented concrete strategies: EmailJobStrategy, DataProcessingStrategy, ReportGenerationStrategy Created JobStrategyFactory to map job types to appropriate strategies

-4. Proxy Pattern (Controlled & Monitored Execution)

-Added a proxy layer for secure and monitored job execution Handles user permission validation
-Logs job start/end events
-Measures execution time
-Automatically acquires and releases connections from the pool Delegates to the real executor while keeping direct access available for internal use

-Benefits of the Refactoring

-Scalability: Efficient connection reuse prevents resource exhaustion
-Extensibility: New job types can be added without modifying existing code
-Maintainability: Clear separation of concerns and strong adherence to SOLID principles
-Performance: Reduced object creation overhead through prototyping
-Reliability: Controlled execution with logging, timing, and permission checks

-Technologies Used

-Language: Java 17+
-Concurrency: BlockingQueue and synchronization for thread safety Core Concepts: Design Patterns (Prototype, Strategy, Proxy, Singleton for pool management)

-Open the project in your favorite Java IDE (IntelliJ IDEA or Eclipse recommended) Run the Main class to see sample job executions (email, data processing, report) Observe logging output showing connection pooling, timing, and execution flow

-What I Learned

-Practical application of design patterns to resolve real architectural problems Systematic identification and documentation of code smells and design flaws Building scalable, enterprise-ready systems in Java Importance of clean code and maintainable architecture in long-term projects

-Refactored by: Fathi Heelo 🚀
-License: MIT - Feel free to fork, explore, and contribute!
+# TaskMaster Processing System (TMPS) – Refactored Version

+## 📌 Overview
+This project is a complete refactoring of the TaskMaster Processing System (TMPS), a job processing application for handling tasks like email sending, data processing, and report generation.

+Starting from a flawed codebase, I analyzed design issues (SOLID violations, tight coupling, code duplication) and rebuilt the system into a clean, modular, and scalable architecture using design patterns.

+---

+## 🧠 Design Patterns Applied

+### 🔹 Connection Pool
+- Thread-safe pool for managing database connections
+- Limits connections and reuses them efficiently
+- Prevents resource exhaustion

+### 🔹 Prototype Pattern
+- Clone-based job template creation instead of rebuilding objects
+- Supports reusable templates for different job types

+### 🔹 Strategy Pattern
+- Replaces complex conditionals with flexible execution strategies
+- Each job type has its own execution logic

+### 🔹 Proxy Pattern
+- Controls and monitors job execution
+- Handles logging, permissions, timing, and connection management

+---

+## 🚀 Key Improvements
+- Improved scalability through connection pooling
+- Easier extensibility for adding new job types
+- Cleaner architecture with strong SOLID principles
+- Better performance by reducing object creation
+- More reliable execution with logging and monitoring

+---

+## 🛠️ Technologies Used
+- Java 17+
+- Concurrency (BlockingQueue, synchronization)
+- Object-Oriented Design & Design Patterns

+---

+## ▶️ How to Run
+1. Open the project in IntelliJ or Eclipse
+2. Run the `Main` class
+3. Check logs for execution flow and system behavior

+---

+## 📚 What I Learned
+- Applying design patterns to solve real architectural problems
+- Identifying and fixing code smells in large systems
+- Building scalable and maintainable Java applications
+- Writing cleaner, more structured code

+---

+## 👨‍💻 Author
+Refactored by: **Fathi Heelo** 🚀

+---